-In this post we will discuss how we can configure retention policy in document library or list in SharePoint 2010.
+This SharePoint 2010 tutorial explains, how we can configure retention policy in a document library or list in SharePoint 2010/2013.
 The Retention policy feature lets you define retention stages, with an action that happens at the end of each stage.

 Suppose you want to delete documents which are created 1 year back, then this feature will be very much helpful.